Office: (602) 603-9777 After Hours Emergency: (888) 277-8239

 To reduce tenant complaints, you should be aware if there are rodents, bugs, and termites populating your property.
 Your renters should always feel comfortable and at ease knowing their belongings are also protected from the damage caused by pests.

-If any pest issues are reporting, you should book an exterminator to address this issue.
+If any pest issues are reported, you should book an exterminator to address this issue.
 You want to do this regularly to wholly end any infestation.

 Bottom line